fiskl-accounting/help-docs/docs/Core-Features/Quotes/creating-quotes.md

 Fiskl offers flexible quoting options to help you provide detailed price estimates to your clients before finalizing a sale.
 This guide will walk you through creating a basic quote and then explore each component in detail for more advanced features.

-## Before You Start
+## Before you start

 While you can set up everything as you create your first quote, it's helpful to have the following in place:

-1. Complete your Company Settings, ensuring your address is correct
+1. Complete your Company settings, ensuring your address is correct
-2. Create a Client
+2. Create a client
-3. Set up your Products or Services (optional)
+3. Set up your products or services (optional)

-## Creating a Basic Quote
+## Creating a basic quote

 Follow these steps to create a basic quote: